vcfvct/aws-exam/README.md

 * an EC2 instance need to be deployed in the same subnet as the HSM to serve as control instance, and a SG with port 22/3389(SSH/RDP) open to your network.

 ## Data pipeline
+* AWS Data Pipeline is a web service that helps you reliably process and move data between different AWS compute and storage services, as well as on-premises data sources, at specified intervals.
 * By default, an activity retries three times before entering a hard failure state.
 You can increase the number of automatic retries to 10

 ## Kinesis